MEET Heather Chapman, Lpc, ncc, cpcs

 - Bessel A. van der Kolk

 Hi!
 I’m Heather.
 I’m a Licensed Professional Counselor in the state of Georgia.
-In addition, I am also a National Certified Counselor and a Certified Professional Counselor Supervisor.
+I’m also a National Certified Counselor and a Certified Professional Counselor Supervisor.

-I fell in love with the field of psychology after taking a General Psychology class during my undergrad freshman year.
-Two years later, I started working in the field, and have since worked in multiple inpatient and outpatient treatment settings.
-I started my private practice in 2019.
+I fell in love with psychology after taking a General Psychology class during my freshman year of college.
+Two years later, I began working in the field and have since gained experience in both inpatient and outpatient treatment settings.
+I started my private practice in 2019 and now specialize in helping adults navigate anxiety, OCD, perfectionism, life transitions, and women’s mental health.

-Outside of my work as a therapist, I enjoy traveling, photography, yoga, and spending time with friends and family and my schnoodle Sophie.
+Outside of therapy, I enjoy traveling, photography, yoga, and spending time with friends, family, and my schnoodle Sophie.

 My guiding principles